marin-o/finetuning_skin_lesion_classification/README.md

 # README: Skin Lesion Classification with HAM10000 Dataset

 This repository contains code for training and evaluating a deep learning model for skin lesion classification using the HAM10000 dataset.
-The model is implemented using PyTorch, and the evaluation includes metrics like accuracy, F1 score, ROC AUC, and more.
-The following functions are available in the script:
+The models are implemented from PyTorch, and the evaluation includes metrics like accuracy, F1 score, ROC AUC, and more.
+The following functions are available in the repository:

 Functions
 1. load_data